-This was our sixth full year of operation.
-We were busy with lots of activities to advance our mission to make a difference in the fight against Amyloidosis and lay a strong foundation for the future.
+This was our seventh full year of operation.
+We were busy with lots of activities to advance our mission to make a difference in the fight against Amyloidosis.
 Operationally, we continued to run extremely efficient and lean, and laser-focused on making a difference in multiple ways.

-- Raising awareness about Amyloidosis, which we believe can lead to earlier diagnosis and better outcomes for patients.
+- Raising Awareness about Amyloidosis, which we know can lead to earlier diagnosis, starting treatments sooner, and better outcomes for patients.

 - Supporting medical research on Amyloidosis, seeking to understand more, develop better and less invasive diagnostic approaches, and develop more effective treatments, all of which will improve and extend lives.